Anthony-Giusti/Recipes-Tracker/README.md

 The app also is able to let the user filter by certain "tags” which are attached to each recipe when it is created.
 You can also do a search based on recipe titles with or without using tag filters.
 For example you could search "pasta" with the vegetarian diet tag and a wheat intolerance tag selected and the app will filter out any recipes that don't meet all conditions.

-**On 1/1/2022 I merged the branch where I ahve been adding TypeScript support and working on a major refactor**
+**On 1/1/2022 I finally finished implementing TypeScript support in addition to completing a major refactor!**

 ## Main Technologies Used